Omar-Ayman-Gaber/LeetCode-Problems/README.md

 - Solve your LeetCode problem and git the accepted
 - Go to your linked GitHub repo and you will find your solution with the Time & Space Complexity and the problem text

-***Important Note :*** The previous versions of the extension will not work properly wiht the new UI of the LeetCode, so I highly recommend you to install the latest version of the extension .
+***Important Note :*** The previous versions of the extension will not work properly with the new UI of the LeetCode, so I highly recommend you to install the latest version of the extension .